Health A-Z

 Overview

-• Osteoporosis is a generalised bone disease characterised by diminished bone mineral density
+• Osteoporosis is a generalised bone disease characterised by diminished bone mineral density and bone mass with an increased risk of fractures (broken bones)¹.

 • Osteoporosis is a “silent” disease as there are typically no symptoms until a bone is broken².